Pink (singer): 1999–2002: Can't Take Me Home and Missundaztood

-Tired of being marketed as another cookie cutter pop act, as well as eager both to be seen as a more serious songwriter and musician and to perform the type of music she wanted to, Pink took her sound in a new direction and sought more artistic or creative control during the recording of her second album, Missundaztood.
+Tired of being marketed as another cookie cutter pop act, as well as eager both to be seen as a more serious songwriter and musician and to perform the type of music she wanted to, Pink took her sound in a new direction and sought more artistic and creative control during the recording of her second album, Missundaztood.
 She recruited Linda Perry, former singer of 4 Non Blondes (one of Pink's favorite groups in her teenage years).
 Pink moved into Perry's Los Angeles home where the pair spent several months writing songs for the album.
 Perry co-wrote and co-produced the album with Dallas Austin and Scott Storch, and according to VH1's Driven program, Antonio "LA" Reid of LaFace Records was not initially content with the new music Pink was making.
 The album, named Missundaztood because of Pink's belief that people had a wrong image of her, was released in November 2001.

-"Get the Party Started" was released as the lead single and peaked at number four on the Billboard Hot 100.
-It also became a worldwide hit, reaching number one in Australia, Ireland, New Zealand, Romania, and Spain, as well as spending four weeks at the top of the European Hot 100 Singles chart.
+"Get the Party Started" was released as the lead single and peaked at No. 4 on the Billboard Hot 100.
+It also became a worldwide hit, reaching No. 1 in Australia, Ireland, New Zealand, Romania, and Spain, as well as spending four weeks at the top of the European Hot 100 Singles chart.
 At the 2002 MTV Video Music Awards, its music video won in the categories of Best Female Video and Best Dance Video.
-The album's other singles—"Don't Let Me Get Me", "Just Like a Pill", and "Family Portrait"—were also radio and chart successes, with "Just Like a Pill" becoming Pink's second number-one hit in the United Kingdom.
-Missundaztood remains Pink's best-selling record with over 13 million copies sold worldwide.
+The album's other singles—"Don't Let Me Get Me", "Just Like a Pill", and "Family Portrait"—were also radio and chart successes, with "Just Like a Pill" becoming Pink's second No. 1 hit in the United Kingdom.
+Missundaztood remains Pink's best-selling record with more than 13 million copies sold worldwide.
 According to the International Federation of the Phonographic Industry (IFPI), Missundaztood was the eighth best-selling album of 2002 globally.
 Pink won a World Music Award for Best Selling American Pop/Rock Female Artist.
 She was also nominated for Best Pop Vocal Album and Best Female Pop Vocal Performance at the 45th Grammy Awards.
 Faith Hill's 2002 album, Cry, features a song co-written by Pink and Perry ("If You're Gonna Fly Away").
-In 2002, Pink headlined a tour of America, Europe and Australia, the Party Tour, as well as becoming a supporting act for Lenny Kravitz's American tour.
+In 2002, Pink headlined a tour of America, Europe, and Australia named the Party Tour, as well as becoming a supporting act for Lenny Kravitz's American tour.
 Pink was named the Top Female Billboard 200 Artist of 2002.